DNA sequencing: Sequencing with mass spectrometry

 Mass spectrometry may be used to determine DNA sequences.
 Matrix-assisted laser desorption ionization time-of-flight mass spectrometry, or MALDI-TOF MS, has specifically been investigated as an alternative method to gel electrophoresis for visualizing DNA fragments.
 With this method, DNA fragments generated by chain-termination sequencing reactions are compared by mass rather than by size.
 The mass of each nucleotide is different from the others and this difference is detectable by mass spectrometry.
 Single-nucleotide mutations in a fragment can be more easily detected with MS than by gel electrophoresis alone.
 MALDI-TOF MS can more easily detect differences between RNA fragments, so researchers may indirectly sequence DNA with MS-based methods by converting it to RNA first.

 The higher resolution of DNA fragments permitted by MS-based methods is of special interest to researchers in forensic science, as they may wish to find single-nucleotide polymorphisms in human DNA samples to identify individuals.
 These samples may be highly degraded so forensic researchers often prefer mitochondrial DNA for its higher stability and applications for lineage studies.
 MS-based sequencing methods have been used to compare the sequences of human mitochondrial DNA from samples in a Federal Bureau of Investigation database and from bones found in mass graves of World War I soldiers.

 Early chain-termination and TOF MS methods demonstrated read lengths of up to 100 base pairs.
 Researchers have been unable to exceed this average read size; like chain-termination sequencing alone, MS-based DNA sequencing may not be suitable for large de novo sequencing projects.
-Even so, a recent study did use the short sequence reads and mass spectroscopy to compare single-nucleotide polymorphisms in pathogenic Streptococcus strains.
+Even so, a 2010 study did use the short sequence reads and mass spectroscopy to compare single-nucleotide polymorphisms in pathogenic Streptococcus strains.